sonofhypnos/thoughts/posts/android-watch-gone.md

 Search for a replacement
 ------------------------

-To this day I haven\'t found a more convenient way to run my timers and timetracking.
+To this day I haven't found a more convenient way to run my timers and timetracking.
 By now I am just using the same apps on my phone.
-It\'s less convenient, but unfortunately Google stopped supporting the android version of this watch.
-I tried getting a new one, but it\'s hard to get full-android watches.
+It's less convenient, but unfortunately Google stopped supporting the android version of this watch.
+I tried getting a new one, but it's hard to get full-android watches.
 I just recently bought a watch for 250€ ([the Brave3](https://store.rogbid.com/products/brave3)), because I thought it would be able to support this workflow, but for some reason I was then